effektif/user-docs/docs/forms.rst

    Adding an existing workflow variable to a form

-Adding an existing field to a form makes it possible to view or update existing information, such as a user task form that you use to complete information that’s missing from a trigger form.
+Adding an existing field to a form makes it possible to view or update existing information, such as a user task form that you use to complete information the person who started the case did not enter on the trigger form.

 Configuring form fields
 -----------------------

-When you add fields to a form, they are shown in a `Fields` section:
+The `Fields` section shows the fields you add to a form:

 .. figure:: /_static/images/forms/builder-edit-field.png